stacks-network/docs/src/pages/stacks-blockchain/integrate-stacking.md

 7. Once the lockup period is passed, the tokens are released and accessible again
 8. Display reward history, including details like earnings for previews reward cycles

+-> Check out the sample source code for this tutorial in this GitHub repository: [stacking-integration-sample](https://github.com/agraebe/stacking-integration-sample)

 ## Step 1: Integrate libraries

 First install the stacks transactions library and an API client for the [Stacks 2.0 Blockchain API](/references/stacks-blockchain):